mamba-studio/TypedMemory/README.md

 ## Limitations

-At this stage, TypedMemory is intentionally focused.
+The following are the limitations

-Things to keep in mind:
+- Java 25 or greater is required.
-- Java 25 is required.
+- No union types yet (any idea on how to implement them?).
-- API details may still change - but currently stable hence no radical changes might happen.
+- Not all schema shapes may be supported yet. ([let's see how carrier classes will progress](https://openjdk.org/projects/amber/design-notes/beyond-records))
-- Not all schema shapes may be supported yet
+- Arrays in java are mostly heap allocated hence performance will be impacted for arrays as fields in records.

 ---